-In Question 1 students will be required to explain with reference to the context any two extracts out of the given three.
+In Question 1 student will be required to explain with reference to the context any two extracts out of the given three.
 There will be one extract from each unit.
 2x8=16

 Question 2 shall have very short-answer type questions.
 There will be four questions on each unit.
-Students will be required to attempt any eight of the twelve in about 100 words each.
+Students will be required to attempt any eight out of the twelve questions in about 100 words each.

-Questions 3, 4 and 5 will be essay type questions on unit I, II and III respectively.
-There will be internal choice in each question.
-3x16=48
+8x2=16Questions 3, 4 and 5 will be essay type questions on unit I, II and III respectively.
+There will beinternal choice in each question.3x16=48

 Davison, Peter, ed.
 Sheridan Comedies.
 Houndmills: Macmillon Press Ltd. 2007.
 Maine, G.F. ed.
-Complete Plays: Richard Brinsley Sheridan London: Collins, 1963.
+Complete Plays : Richard Brinsley Sheridan London : Collins, 1963.

 Morris, Brian ed.
 Mermaid Critical Commentaries : William Congreve.
 London : Ernest Benn Ltd., 1972.
 Price, Cecil, ed.
 Sheridan's Plays.
-London: OUP, 1975.
+London : OUP, 1975.

-Session-2013-14

-Semester IV Course XIX English Novel (1660-1798)
+B.A.
+(Hons.)
+English Session 2014-15 Semester-IV Course XIX English Novel (1660-1798)